 It builds upon a child’s own interests and curiosity about the world around them.
 It is a very exciting way of learning and maintains the child’s innate desire to investigate and to learn.

-Our carefully planned learning journeys take place both indoors and out and the outdoor curriculum, including our weekly trips down into our Forest School area, allow the children to be active and independent, with their skills and learning supported and extended by their teachers and teaching assistants.
+Our carefully planned learning journeys take place both indoors and out.
+The outdoor curriculum includes our weekly trips to our Woodland School which enables the children to be active and independent, with their skills and learning supported and extended by their teachers and teaching assistants.

-Our learning is enriched by special visitors or trips which support our topics and learning journeys, such as visits to museums, to Plumpton farm or to the beach.
+Our learning is enriched by special visitors or trips which support our topics and learning journies.
+Previous visits have included trips to museums, farms and the beach.
 We also visit the theatre and work with writers and artists in school.

 The Areas of Learning and Development in the EYFS

 • Communication and language development involves giving children opportunities to experience a rich language environment, to develop their confidence and skills in expressing themselves and to speak and listen in a range of situations.

 • Physical development involves providing opportunities for young children to be active and interactive and to develop their co-ordination, control, and movement.
 Children must also be helped to understand the importance of physical activity and to make healthy choices in relation to food.

 • Personal, social and emotional development involves helping children to develop a positive sense of themselves, and others, to form positive relationships and develop respect for others, to develop social skills and learn how to manage their feelings, to understand appropriate behaviour in groups and to have confidence in their own abilities.

 • Literacy development involves encouraging children to link sounds and letters and to begin to read and write.
 Through books, poems, and other written materials children are helped to discover a wide range of reading materials.